Ammayariyathe: Plot

 The family is tense about Aparna's wedding.
 Ambadi and Aleena come up with an idea to get Aparna married to Vineet as it was his wish.
 The family agrees except Aparna, but the couple gets married.
 It is revealed that Giri's real name is Narendra and a wanted criminal.
 Aparna and Vineeth fail to lead a peaceful married life.
 Meanwhile, Vinayan dies mysteriously.
 The police interrogate Vinayan's wife, Nanditha and his son, Aakash.
 Aakash blames Aleena for Vinayan's death.
 Narendra's twin brother Jitendra plants a bomb in Neeraja's car and after it explodes, she is presumed dead, but returns to the house safe and unharmed.
 It is revealed that it was Sulekha who died in the crash.
 Later Ambadi reveals that Neeraja killed Vinayan with a wood log and Ambadi took him to Sachi's guesthouse.The next day Ambadi goes to Hyderabad for the I.P.S training camp.
 Subhadra's brother is introduced to Pankunni.
 Pankunni goes to Neeraja's house and meets Jithendra.
 Pankunni tries to attack him but fails.
 Mahadevan mistakes Pankunni for Jithendra and hits him with a branch.
 Jithendra thinks Pankunni is Neeraja's security guard.

 After Aparna's change of heart, Vineet invites her to his home.
 At night they both get into an argument, where Subhadra gets injured.
 Vineeth and Pankunni take her to hospital.
 Meanwhile, Jithendra goes to get Aparna.
 While Jithendra is breaking in, Pankunni arrives and Jithendra hides outside in the dark.
 Jithendra tries to escape and Pankunni attacks him but fails.
 Once Vineet reaches home he decides to part ways with Aparna, but the two reconcile.
-Rajini confronts Moorthy and reminds him of his concequences.
+Rajini confronts Moorthy and reminds him of his consequences.
 Later Moorthy asks Jithendra to kill her.
 Jithesh finds Jithendra but gets struck in the head with a hammer.
 Rajini shoots Jithendra but he escapes.
 He holds a doctor's daughter hostage and finally Aleena realises the truth, goes to the doctor's house and shoots him.
 They both get injured and are hospitalized, but Jithendran escapes.